-The Awards Ceremony will take place from 6:00 pm to 8:00 pm on October 2nd, 2018 at The Cultural Services of the French Embassy in New York (Address: 972 5th Ave, NY).
-The French-American Foundation and Le Cercle des Médias will recognize the work of two journalists for excellence in immigration reporting:
+The Awards Ceremony took place from 6:00 pm to 8:00 pm on October 2nd, 2018 at The Cultural Services of the French Embassy in New York (Address: 972 5th Ave, NY).
+The French-American Foundation and Le Cercle des Médias recognized the work of two journalists for excellence in immigration reporting:

 WINNER – THE IMMIGRATION JOURNALISM PRIZE (ENGLISH)

 “The Teens Trapped Between a Gang and the Law”, The New Yorker

 “Grand Reportage: Artistes réfugiés, paroles d’exil“, Radio France Internationale (RFI)

 Our keynote speaker was Louise Arbour, United Nations Special Representative for the International Migration.
 It convened an audience composed of international media and immigration experts, members of New York City’s philanthropic community, and members of our Board of Directors.